 From Netflix, Chaos Monkey is the first of all Chaos Engineering tools, the one that started it all.
 If a person has only heard of one tool, this is the most likely candidate.
 Netflix created Chaos Monkey as they were moving from an on-site to an AWS cloud deployment.
 Once Netflix realized that their servers and nodes were no longer under their complete control, but rather they were choosing to trust a vendor, they decided it would be a good idea to figure out what would happen if one of those nodes suddenly went down, so they could mitigate against any customer-facing problems that might arise.
 Chaos Monkey does just that, in production.
 It pseudorandomly reboots hosts to suss out weaknesses and/or validate that automated remediation worked correctly.
 The Chaos Monkey code was released as open source, but is essentially unmaintained and unsupported, so if you choose to use it you are taking on those responsibilities yourself.
 In addition, it requires that you deploy using Spinnaker, which is not a bad thing, but simply a limitation to consider.

 Also from Netflix, Simian Army is the logical evolution from Chaos Monkey.
-It is a suite of Chaos Engineering tools designed to expand the types of failure that can be induced while experimenting to find weaknesses en route to enhancing resilience.
+It is a suite of Chaos Engineering tools that includes more types of failure that can be induced than its predecessor.
 Parts of Simian Army have been rolled into Spinnaker while other parts have been either released as somewhat-maintained, standalone open source projects or deprecated and never released because they were written as internal, private tools.

 From New Relic, Chaos Panda is designed to help you implement Chaos Engineering with New Relic’s GraphQL API.
 Internal teams can configure GraphQL in pre-production testing to do things like add latency to query responses or to cause certain fields to fail at a specific failure rate.
 This tool appears to be limited currently to internal New Relic teams, but is interesting enough to warrant a mention here.